qaisjp/openframe/README.md

   _openFrame is fully extensible, so you always can add your own classes to extend it._

-openFrame and all content on this page is Copyright © Piotr "Orange" Zduniak and other contributors 2010-2012.
+openFrame and all content in this repository is Copyright © Piotr "Orange" Zduniak and other contributors 2010-2013.
 Licensed under MIT license

-var_dump function copied from MTA:SA wiki under license of Creative Commons CC by SA.

-GUI Classes were written by 50p.

-Added to OpenFrame with permission of author.

-Menu classes were written by Lord_Azamath (forum: Lordy).
-Added to openFrame with permission of author.

-Graph class was written by Gamesnert.
-Added to openFrame with permission of author.